Readers - please note this page is presented for your education, information and guidance only.

 It is interesting to note also that although RCA state in Transmitting Tube Manual TT-4 at page 9: " Beam Power Tubes may also employ Suppressor Grids rather than space-charge effects to prevent the reversal of electron flow when the Plate swings negative with respect to the Screen Grid." - a study of tube specifications reveals that RF Beam Power Tubes always have a rated Screen Grid voltage substantially lower than the rated Plate voltage, thereby rendering the foregoing statement by RCA as somewhat theoretical for both Pentodes and Beam Power Tubes.

-It is observed that when the tube manufacturer's maximum rated Screen Grid DC voltage is used for tubes fitted with a top Plate terminal, the AC signal voltage during its negative swing will still always be above the Screen Grid DC voltage, thus preventing adverse effects.
-However in my opinion, the 40% rule should always be observed where practicable.
+Using this method it will be observed that when the tube manufacturer's maximum rated Screen Grid DC voltage is used, the AC signal voltage during its negative swing will still always be above the Screen Grid DC voltage, thus preventing adverse effects.

 eg compare these tubes of similar 125W rating: